Basement Finishing Project: What you Need to Know

-Lastly, if you decide to include a room where water will be used (laundry room, bathroom, indoor spa), you’ll definitely need a pump to get rid of wastewater.
-In this case, don’t forget to plan for an appropriate aeration system, which may be a whole project in itself.
+Lastly, if you decide to include a room where water will be used (laundry room, bathroom, indoor spa), don't forget that you’ll definitely need a pump to get rid of wastewater.
+In this case, think about a way to properly ventilate the room.

 Get 3 renovation quotes for your home improvement project